DKrepsky/CC3200-Linux-SDK/README.md

 ### Rebuilding the libs

 Open a terminal in the root directory and do a "make".
-For the nonos versions use "make nonos" and for the simplelink tiny "make tiny".
+For the nonos versions use "make target=NONOS" and for the simplelink tiny "make target=TINY".

-07/2015
-version 1.0.1